orycho/Intro/README.md

 Wether or not the the last identifier in a path refers to a module is context dependant: in an import statement or module name, it ends with a module, otherwise it is a prefixed identifier.

+Modules make some or all variables defined in their body accessible to the outside by declaring them as part of their exports, the exports make up the module'S interface.
+The values in a module are also called members to distinguish them from global or local variables.
+The interface only names the value and it's type.

 ## Defining Modules
 The syntax for modules is:
 <pre>